Welcome to Cooke County Appraisal District!

 Thanks for visiting with us and we hope you’ll find all the information you need right here on the site, but please don’t hesitate to email, call or come by – we’re here to help!

 Values displayed are 2019 Preliminary Values.
-Not all real property notices were mailed in the first mailing.
-The remaining notices for real property will be mailed within the next 2 weeks.
+Commercial appraisal notices will be mailed May 30th.
 Business Personal Property notices will be mailed May 15th.

 Deadline to file your Agricultural Use Application, Wildlife Application is April 30th.